 MAC 1105.
 COLLEGE ALGEBRA: Three Credits, Three Hours.
 (Fall, Spring, Summer) MAC 1105 is designed for students whose majors require College Algebra or courses beyond College Algebra, but who are not yet ready for the higher-level courses.
 The major topics included are the following: functions, and functional notation; domains and ranges of functions; graphs of functions and relations; operations on functions; inverse functions; linear, quadratic and rational functions; absolute value and radical functions; exponential and logarithmic properties, functions, and equations; systems of equations and inequalities; applications (such as curve fitting, modeling, optimization, exponential and logarithmic growth and decay.)
 The T1-83 or TI-84 graphing calculator is required.
 You may need access to an online learning site, which is free with a new text, or access may be purchased online.
-Prerequisites: Grades of "C" or better in MAT 1033 and successful completion of an NFCC developmental reading course or appropriate math and reading placement scores on a postsecondary readiness test.
+Prerequisites: MAT 1033 with minimum grade of "C" or appropriate math placement scores on a postsecondary readiness test.
+Note: This is a reading intensive course.
+Discuss options with an advisor.